REVISTA DE LA FACULTAD DE MEDICINA HUMANA

 • Abbreviated title in Spanish and English (maximum: 40 characters).

 • Authors: names and surnames of all the authors will be indicated in the order in which they wish to appear in the article.
 It must be taken into account that the format that the authors choose for their signature will be, in case of publication of the article, the same one that will be indexed in the different bibliographic databases in which the journal is included.
-The maximum number will depend on the section of the magazine.
+The maximum number will depend on the section of the journal.

 • Work center for each and every one of the authors.
 Institutional affiliation, each author may include at most two affiliations relevant to the proposed article.
 It must include the city and the country.